 I settled primarily on Holbein’s watercolors.
-The pigments were rich and saturated.
-Above all the caps were easy to screw off and on…something that discouraged me from using other brands.
+The pigments are rich and saturated.
+The caps were easy to screw off and on…something that discouraged me from using other brands.
 Holbein doesn’t have it all though.
 Daniel Smith has the most gorgeous, bluish Payne’s Grey – almost indigo… I keep that in my stash.